IBSim/VirtualLab/docs/source/examples.rst

 These environment settings will ensure that **Code_Aster** is not called, but that other parts of :attr:`VirtualLab.Sim <VLSetup.Sim>`, such as pre/post-processing, are executed.
 Similarly, the ``kwargs`` *RunPreAster* and *RunPostAster* are available options to control whether those parts of **VirtualLab** are executed.

+Option A)

+:guilabel:`Enter your own custom values in the list *Rvalues*` and execute the *Run* file again.

+.. note:: Each value in the list must be between 0 and 1.

+Option B)

+.. admonition:: Change
+   :class: myOwnStyle

    Try entering your own custom values in the list *Rvalues* (between 0 and 1) and execute the *Run* file again.

-**IS IT WORTH USING SOME KIND OF MARKUP TO EMPHASISE WHERE THE USER NEEDS TO CHANGE/DO SOMETHING?**

 Task 4: Re-running Sub-sets of Simulations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~